 Why hemp oil is beneficial for the skin

-Hemp oil is rich in antioxidants and essential fatty acids like omega-3s and omega-6s.
+Hemp oil contains antioxidants and essential fatty acids like omega-3s and omega-6s.
 These fatty acids make it particularly beneficial for problem skin conditions like dermatitis and psoriasis, which can cause itchy, painful flare-ups and skin flaking.
-Hemp seed oil is also an excellent ingredient for anti-ageing as it is rich in linoleic acid, fatty acids and oleic acids, which have anti-inflammatory and moisture-retention properties.
+Hempseed oil is also an excellent ingredient for anti-ageing as it is rich in linoleic acid, fatty acids and oleic acids, which have anti-inflammatory and moisture-retention properties.
 These ultra-hydrating and calming properties also help to fight further signs of ageing, such as dehydration and dullness.

 While oily skin types might think that applying more hemp oil to their skin is the very last thing they should be doing, the truth is incorporating oil products and oil cleansing into your routine is a great way to fight acne break-outs.
 Hemp oil also has a comedogenic rating of 0, so there’s no risk of it blocking your pores.

 Oil cleansers pull excess oil out of the skin more effectively than many harsh acne cleansers which are often full of sulfates and dehydrating alcohols.
 These ingredients can over-strip the skin of its natural oils, which prompts the skin to produce more oil in response, meaning your acne can actually be worsened over time.
-Using a pure oil like hemp seed oil instead of a cleanser means that you’re sure to avoid any harsh cleansers or sulfates that can compromise your skin’s natural moisture barrier, leaving you with clean, nourished and balanced skin.
+This applies also to people with combination skin who can benefit from using a pure oil like hemp seed oil instead of a cleanser.
+Cleansers tend to be harsh and contain sulfates that can compromise your skin’s natural moisture barrier whereas hemp oil may help to increase your overall skin health with its cleaning and nourishing abilities.

 You can also use hemp seed oil as a face oil which keeps the skin balanced and moisturised, preventing further breakouts and reducing overactive oil production.